MaxHass12/Head_First_C/Chapter_1/NOTES.md

 - In a Unix-style operating systems, programs are run only if we specify the directory where they live or if their directory is listen in the PATH environment variable.

 - C does not support strings out of the box.
-There are a number of C extension libraries which give us strings. `card_name` is just a variable name we use to refer to the list of characters entered at the command prompt.
+There are a number of C extension libraries which give us strings.
+We have to use arrays in place of strings.

+- In the given example, `card_name` is just a variable name we use to refer to the list of characters entered at the command prompt.

   - strings are stored as array of characters which can be accessed by square brackets.
   - In a lot of languages, the computer keeps track of the size of an array.
-C gets to know the end of the array by the sentinel character or the null character `\0`.
+C gets to know the end of the array by the sentinel character or the NULL character `\0`.
   - Hence, while declaring the length of the array holding the string, the length is 1 more than the number of characters.

 - The index are an offset.
 It measures how far the character is from the first character.
 - Arrays are stored in consecutive bytes of memory.
 It quickly gets to that memory location that way.
 - Null or Sentinel Character denotes the end of the array.
 C has no way to track the length of array.
 - Single quotes are for individual characters, but double quotes are used for strings - called string literals.
-Only difference is that string literals are constants.
-Trying to update throws a bus error - means that program can't update that piece of code [] Need to check.
+- Only difference between character array and string literals is that string literals are constants. ([?]
+Not exactly true, but its a decent enough working model)
+- Trying to update throws a bus error - means that program can't update that piece of code [?]
+Need to check.

 # 4. Two Types of Command

 - Most of the commands in C are statements [?]

   - Simple statements are actions, they tell the system to do something.
+Few statement might be expressions in that they return a value (assignment, few function calls)

-  - Sometimes we group statements together to create block statements within curlhy braces.
+  - Sometimes we group statements together to create block statements within curly braces.

 - `if`, `else` are control statements which checks a condition before running the code.
 Most C Programmers skip `{}` if the block has only 1 line of code.